bseymour/bseymour.github.io/home.md

   url: https://benseymour.com/2017/01/01/Getting-Kids-Into-Coding
   btn_label: To '12 Devs' site
   btn_class: btn--inverse
-- image_path: NaBloPoMo-homepage.jpg
-  title: NaBloPoMo 2016
-  excerpt: NaBloPoMo is National Blog Post Month, which has the challenge of writing
-    a blog post each day for the whole of November.
-I’d not heard of it before 1st November, but it sounded like just the tonic for getting back into writing.
-I’m happy to say it has been everything I had hoped it would be, and probably more.
-  url: "/nablopomo/"
-  btn_label: Read More
-  btn_class: btn--inverse
 feature_row2:
 - image_path: net-mag-exchange-th.jpg
   alt: ".net magazine - exchange expert panel"